data-hunters/metadata-digger/README.md

 There are some moments when you need to verify if different data sets contain same content.
 As a first step hashes can be generated based on a file using several algorithm.
 Currently Metadata Digger supports: CRC32, MD5, SHA-1, SHA-224, SHA-256, SHA-384, SHA-512.
 See [Processing configuration](#processing-configuration) for information how to specify particular algorithms.

+### Hash comparison

+Let's suppose that you have processed data in solr index and you need to run processing few more times with solr output as well.
+Data can contain duplicates and you don't want to overprocessing.
+MD have feature to verify if data was already processed.
+You can exclude them from processing part just change `processing.hash.comparator` to true.
+Keep in mind that comparison process include hash algorithms from [Hash generation](#hash-generation) list only.

 ## Image Processing